-Medical Malpractice - Severe Brain Damage due to the Removal of a Central LIne and Air Embolization
+$5,750,000 Medical Malpractice – Severe Brain Damage Due to Negligent Removal of Central Line and Air Embolization

 On January 6, 2014, the 35-year-old plaintiff was about to be discharged from the defendant’s hospital where he had recently undergone a successful bone marrow transplant for leukemia.
 After his discharge papers were completed, a first-year resident removed plaintiff’s central venous catheter while plaintiff was seated upright on the edge of his bed.
 The standard of care required the patient be placed supine while performing this procedure so as to reduce the chance of air embolus associated with the central line removal.